 MATH 3310 Algebraic Systems

 Polynomials, binomial expansions, factoring, rings (integers and polynomials), unique factorization, and other topics relevant to the high school curriculum.
-Designed for future secondary school teachers and other students looking for a course in algebra at a less abstract level than Math 430.
-Prerequisite: Math 310 or permission of instructor.
+Designed for future secondary school teachers and other students looking for a course in algebra at a less abstract level than MATH 4302.

 Credit 3 units.
 A&S IQ: NSM Art: NSM